Rotate Flip and Scale Individual Letters In Text - Photoshop Tutorial

 Choosing Free Transform Path from the menu.

-Then right-click (Win) or Control-click (Mac) again and choose either Flip Horizontal or Flip Vertical.
+Right-click (Win) or Control-click (Mac) inside the transform box and choose Flip Horizontal or Flip Vertical.

 Choosing Flip Vertical.